GurjarKing/GurjarKing/README.md

 **Quote of the hour:**

-Software engineering is the part of computer science which is too difficult for the computer scientist.
+The key to keeping software costs down is to write code that is easily modified.

-~ Friedrich Bauer
+~ Daniel T. Barry
 <pre>

 </pre>